alexirpan/alexirpan.github.io/_posts/2019-01-28-alphastar.markdown

 A Quick Overview of AlphaStar's Training Setup
 -----------------------------------------------------------------

+Most of the details are vague right now, but more have been promised in an upcoming journal article.
+This is based off of what's been revealed so far.

 AlphaStar is made of 3 sequence models, likely with some shared weights.
 Each sequence model receives the same observations, the raw game state.
 There are then three sets of outputs: where to click, what to build/train, and an outcome